Home State Laws Page 10

 • The BAC limit for individuals operating motor vehicles may not reach .08%; this can constitute a DUI or DWI offense

-• In Vermont, there currently exist no supplementary penalties incurred due to BAC levels exceeding the expressed, legal limit
+• In Indiana, there currently exist no supplementary penalties incurred due to BAC levels exceeding the expressed, legal limit

-In the state of Vermont, an individual who has been deemed as a law-abiding citizen who is deemed to be of sound mind and moral character is permitted to adopt a child; spouses must agree to an adoption in a joint fashion:
+In the state of Indiana, an individual who has been deemed as a law-abiding citizen who is of sound mind and moral character is permitted to adopt a child:

-• Within the state of Vermont, and individual must maintain residence for a period of no less than 6 months
+• Within the state of Indiana, and individual must maintain residence for a period of no less than 6 months

 • Any individual may be adopted; children above the age(s) of 14 must express consent with regard to a potential adoption

-• Within the state of Vermont, the Department of Social and Rehabilitation Services mandates all adoptions
+• Within the state of Indiana, the Department of Family Services mandates all adoptions

-• Within the state of Vermont, the minimum wage is $8.06 awarded per hour of labor
+• Within the state of Indiana, the minimum wage is 7 dollars and 15 cents awarded per hour of labor

-Within the state of Vermont, a divorce is defined as the termination of a marriage, which can occur upon a decision set forth by one or both partners involved in the marriage:
+Within the state of Indiana, a divorce is defined as the termination of a marriage, which can occur upon a decision set forth by one or both partners involved in the marriage:

-• ‘No Fault’ divorce does exist on the grounds that a couple has been separated for 6 months’ time
+• ‘No Fault’ divorce does exist on the grounds of irreconcilable differences

-Within the state of Vermont, Capital Punishment – or the Death Penalty – is illegal
+Within the state of Indiana, Capital Punishment – or the Death Penalty – is legal; however, additional stipulations exist with regard to this procedure:

-• Any and all unsanctioned structures and facilities intended to house gambling activity is deemed as illegal in the state of Vermont
+• Any and all unsanctioned structures and facilities intended to house gambling activity is deemed as illegal in the state of Indiana

-Within the state of Vermont, the following stipulations with regard to child laws and child custody are recognized:
+Within the state of Indiana, the following stipulations with regard to child laws and child custody are recognized:

 • Joint custody is permitted